Legislative Black Caucus looks ahead after map with two majority minority districts fails committee

 BATON ROUGE - The Louisiana Legislative Black Caucus held a press conference Wednesday, saying that they are prepared to fight a 5-1 majority-minority congressional map that passed out of committee early Wednesday morning.

-"What we can't win through legislation, we'll try and win through litigation," said State Rep. Edmond Jordan, R-Baton Rouge.
+"What we can't win through legislation, we'll try and win through litigation," said State Rep. Edmond Jordan, D-Baton Rouge.

 The map, authored by State Sen. Jay Morris, R-Monroe, was passed shortly before 4:30 a.m.
 Wednesday after the Senate & Governmental Affairs Committee heard more than nine hours of testimony from people pushing for a map with at least two majority minority districts.